New Hampshire CPA Requirements: How to Become a Licensed CPA in New Hampshire

 • If you are requesting ADA accommodations for testing, send the completed ADA Accommodation Form

 e.
+Take the CPA exam and await results.
 Arrive at the Prometric center that you have chosen on examination day prepared to test.
+Your exam scores will be mailed to you once they are calculated.

+Meeting work experience requirements is essential to become a licensed CPA in New Hampshire.
 The New Hampshire Board of Accountancy requires all CPA applicants to complete practical work experience requirements before a certificate or license is issued.
 Evidence of this work experience must be submitted to NASBA as part of the CPA licensure process.

 Competencies that must be encompassed within your work experience include a combination of these skills: